Atlanta High School (Texas): Band

 Atlanta High School proudly showcases the 'Big Bad Band from Rabbitland'.
-The band most recently placed 14th at the 2006 3A State Marching Contest, 5th at the 2008 3A Texas State Marching Contest, 8th at the 2010 3A Texas State Marching Contest, 8th at the 2012 3A Texas State Marching Contest, 7th at the 2014 4A Texas State Marching Contest and 10th at the 2016 State Marching Contest.
-The band has made around 10 total appearances at the UIL Texas State Marching Contest dating back to the early 1980s.
-The band boasts a membership of 160 students grades 9-12 and over 425 students in grades 6-12.
+The band most recently placed 2nd at the 2024 3A State Marching Contest.
+The band has made multiple appearances at the UIL Texas State Marching Contest dating back to the early 1980s.
+The band has a membership of 160 students grades 9-12 and over 425 students in grades 6–12.